By Gemma Gordon - 2016-05-04

-We're looking forward to the next MirageOS hackathon already!
-We've collected some reports from those who were present at our 2016 Spring hackathon to share our excitement!
-Thanks to the folks who put in the time and effort to organize the event and our wonderful hosts, and a huge thanks to everyone who documented their hackathon experience!
+We're looking forward to the next MirageOS hack retreat already!
+We've collected some reports from those who were present at our 2016 Spring hack retreat to share our excitement!
+Thanks to the folks who put in the time and effort to organize the event and our wonderful hosts, and a huge thanks to everyone who documented their hack retreat experience!

-More information is also available at the Canopy site developed and used for information sharing during the hackathon!
+More information is also available at the Canopy site developed and used for information sharing during the hack retreat!

 by David Kaloper